 Many students who come for associate degrees continue their education by transferring to a four-year college or university.
 Students interested in taking the next step to a four-year school can enroll in dual admission and transfer programs.
 Counselors and advisors are available to help you explore future options or to provide you with more information about available programs.
 To take full advantage of these opportunities, it is important to speak with an advisor early in your academic program.

 At Community College of Philadelphia, our ultimate goal is to help students find their path to career success.
-Our programs provide a guided pathway to the most sought-after careers in health care; science and technology, design, construction and transportation; creative arts; business, entrepreneurship and law; liberal arts and communications; and education and human services.
-Flexible schedules can be made with classes during the day, evening and on Saturdays at the Main Campus or three Regional Centers located throughout the city-Northeast and West.
+Our programs provide a guided pathway to the most sought-after careers in health care; science and technology: design: construction and transportation; the creative arts; business, entrepreneurship and law; liberal arts and communications; and education and human services.
+Flexible schedules can be made with classes during the day, evening and on Saturdays at the Main Campus or the three Regional Centers located throughout the city-Northeast, West, and the Career and Advanced Technology Center (CATC).
 Online and hybrid classes are also available.